SE-DueTo/DueTo-Documentation/SAD.md

 ### 7.2 Deployment View

-Our Service are hosted on the Microsoft Azure plaform and consists of two Azure Service Plans:

-- Azure App Service
-- Azure MySQL Service

-The hardware configuration is not known to us, as it scales automatically by its needed performance.
+Our Service are hosted on a DHBW-Server, running a Apache2 Server to relay requests to our static frontend, or to proxy these requests into a virtual network, running our Backend and database.

+Hardware (a bit overpowered :) ):
+- 2 CPU cores
+- 4 GB RAM
+- 40 GB storage

 ## 8. Implementation View